matthewPendergast/dating-app/README.md

 # Overview

-This is a solo project I am working on to learn full-stack web development, with plans to incorporate personalized AI conversational interactivity via an external API.

-The idea of it is to create a functional dating app clone from the ground up that allows users to:
+This is a solo project I worked on to learn full-stack web development.
+The idea of it was to create a functional dating app clone from the ground up that allows users to:
-- Sign up securely and create a custom profile
-- Browse, filter, and match with artificial users
+- Browse, match, and interact with artificial users
-- Message AI-generated users with distinct personalities and active hours
+- Edit your own personal profile and have the changes persist locally
+- Represent a real-world dating app in appearance and function

+Although it is a full-stack project, the frontend is far more developed than the backend.
+Functionality for signing up and logging in does exist in the codebase, but I decided not to fully implement that capability for this project.
+I originally planned to expand the backend much more, but I have since moved on to other projects that better suit my current learning goals.

-It is being built with React, Tailwind, Node, Express, and PostgreSQL, and both the frontend and backend are currently hosted on Render.
+It was built with React, Tailwind, Node, Express, and PostgreSQL, and it is hosted on Render.
+Please note, however, that the free tier of Render is fairly limited, and as such the project can take a minute or two to fully load.
+The website itself is not meant for real-world production--just to showcase a project that I have built.

 [View project here](https://dating-app-ppif.onrender.com/)

-## Current Progress

-As of April 2025, development is on pace to meet the anticipated completion date of June 2025.

-Presently, the project is in the process of building out the core features of the "User Dashboard" interface, such as creating a custom profile, browsing the userbase, connecting with and messaging other users, and more.
-The Home page is intended to be a showcase of these features without requiring the visitor to sign up.

-After the core features have been implemented, development will shift to restoring signup/login functionality and proper backend integration--which is projected to begin in the second half of April.

 ## Roadmap